Ground Zero: In Your House: Reception

 The WWF earned $82,228 in ticket sales with an attendance of 4,963.
 The pay-per-view received a buyrate of 0.45, which is the equivalent of approximately 180,000 buys.
-John C. of The Wrestling Oratory rated the show 4 out of 10, The event was released in the United Kingdom on VHS on November 10, 1997 by Silver Vision.
+John C. of The Wrestling Oratory rated the show 4 out of 10.
+The event was released in the United Kingdom on VHS on November 10, 1997, by Silver Vision.

 In 2008, J.D.
 Dunn of 411Mania gave the event a rating of 7.0 [Good], stating, "This is a PPV of peaks and valleys with Bret/Patriot, Taker/Shawn and the minis being fine matches, but the rest being a pass.
 It did have Austin going nuts and handing out Stunners, though, which is another plus.
-Like a lot of shows from this time period.
-You had the guys you could count on to deliver ***+ matches like Owen, Vader, Taker, Shawn, Bret & Austin and "all the rest."
+Like a lot of shows from this time, you had the guys you could count on to deliver ***+ matches like Owen, Vader, Taker, Shawn, Bret & Austin, and "all the rest."

 Thumbs up, but be prepared to fast-forward through the early parts."

 Aftermath

 Shawn Michaels and The Undertaker went on to compete in the first Hell in a Cell match at Badd Blood.
 The Patriot continued his feud with members of the Hart Foundation, as he teamed with Vader to battle Bret Hart and the British Bulldog in a Flag match at Badd Blood.
 On the September 8 edition of Raw Is War, The Headbangers were scheduled to face two unknown wrestlers in a non-title match but those wrestlers were attacked beforehand by The Godwinns, who then took their place and defeated The Headbangers with help from their debuting kayfabe relative, Uncle Cletus.
 The Godwinns went on to win the WWF Tag Team Championship from The Headbangers at Badd Blood.
 Brian Pillman and Goldust continued their rivalry with Goldust attacking and interfering in Pillman's matches.
-Pillman was scheduled to face Dude Love at Badd Blood, with Goldust handcuffed to the ring post to prevent him from interfering, but the match was cancelled due to Pillman's sudden death just hours before the event.
+Pillman was scheduled to face Dude Love at Badd Blood, with Goldust handcuffed to the ring post to prevent him from interfering, but the match was canceled due to Pillman's sudden death just hours before the event.